Jeffrey Lynn Hand: Murder of Pamela Milam

-On September 15, 1972, the bound and gagged body of 19-year-old Pamela Milam, a Indiana State University student, was found in the trunk of her own car by her father, who had gone looking for her after the girl failed to come home that night.
+On September 15, 1972, the bound and gagged body of 19-year-old Pamela Milam, an Indiana State University student, was found in the trunk of her own car by her father, who had gone looking for her after the girl failed to come home that night.
 She had been strangled with a rope at another location, but showed no signs of sexual assault and was found fully-clothed.
 At the time, no discernible motive could be ascertained regarding her death, and Milam's death went unsolved for decades.

 The Thomas case

-On June 17, 1973, Hand was driving along Highway 41 in his turquoise Chevrolet when he stopped to pick up 22-year-old Jeffrey Wayne Thomas and his 19-year-old wife Carol, who were hitchhiking back home to Evansville after visiting Jeffrey's parents in Chicago.
-Acting on the pretext that he lived on a farmhouse in nearby Warrenton, Hand agreed to take them there, but when they reached the road to Evansville, he suddenly said that he had to stop by at his house to pick up something.
+On June 16, 1973, Hand was driving along Highway 41 in his turquoise Chevrolet when he stopped to pick up an interracial couple, 22-year-old Jeffery Wayne Thomas and his 22-year-old wife Carol, who were hitchhiking back home to Evansville after visiting a friend in Chicago.
+Acting on the pretext that he lived on a farmhouse in nearby Warrenton, Hand agreed to take them there, but when they reached the road to Evansville, he suddenly said that he had to stop by at his aunt's house to get gas money.
 After they reached the farmhouse, Hand pulled out his .38 caliber revolver and aimed it at them, announcing that this was a hold-up.
 At first, the Thomases thought that he was joking, prompting Hand to fire a shot in the roof of the car.

-He then told them that he planned to keep Carol hostage in his grain silo, while he drove Jeffrey into Evansville to raise a $400 ransom.
+After forcing Carol to tie up her husband's hands with a nylon cord and then tying Carol's hands himself, Hand confined them to an outbuilding for a period of time, coming back twice to talk to them.
+Having discovered that the Thomases had only $1.17, Hand said that he needed $500 to pay an attorney to file for bankruptcy.
+He proposed to hold one of them hostage while releasing the other to raise the $500 for ransom.
+He left the Thomases to discuss who would remain and who would go with Hand to raise the ransom.
+The two discussed this and determined that Mr. Thomas would be better able to raise the ransom than would Ms. Thomas.
+Each, however, believed that if Ms. Thomas did not escape, Hand would ultimately kill her.
+Subsequently, the two men got into Hand's 1964 Pontiac and left.
+In the meantime, Carol managed to free herself from her restraints, sufficiently bent the door of the outbuilding to reach the exterior latch, and ran towards a nearby farmhouse, alerting the state authorities in Evansville.